hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1800
 We eat chips as a snack, as we are not hungry for a full dinner.
 Everything tastes weird?
 It's like our taste buds are on LSD.
 The only thing that goes down easy is salty foods.

+# Seasickness

+People often ask us if we get sea sick, and we say that yes, we feel sea sick at the start of every trip.

+On the first day, we both become ill and grumpy.
+The early symptoms of sea sickness include a headache, a reduced appetite, and a morose view on things.
+Our inner ears fight our eyes, both are determined to convince the brain of their version of reality.
+This incongruity, if allowed to persist, will trigger vomitting.
+In our 5 years of sailing, we've managed to keep our food and fluids inside, where they belong.

+The first 2 days of every offshore trip are the hardest.
+We whine a lot, profess to hate sailing, and question why we do it at all.
+Then on the 3 rd day our inner ears adjust, our brains adapt and learn the rhythm of the boat, and sailing is fun again!
+Although, we've met sailors that are not so lucky, cursed with seasickness that persists for the entirety of their trip, and yet, they continue to sail.
+It's remarkable, really.

+The best thing to do to not get sea sick, is to stay outside, and to keep your mind off the motion of the boat.
+Going indoors for a long time, say, to retrieve an item from a locker, is the number one trigger for us.
+What do we do when seasick?
+We take turns steering the boat, keep our eyes on the horizon and take in some fresh air.
+When steering, we can anticipate the movement of the boat, which allows our brain (and eyes) to re-calibate.

+*  *  *

 \newpage